sin5ddd/mcp-sqlew/README.md

 ```
 **Recommend to restart claude after initialize**

-The first time, sqlew install custom agents and initialize database.
-Custom agents are not loaded in this time.
-Please exit claude once, and restart claude again.
+The first time, sqlew initializes database, installs custom agents and slash commands.
+But agents and commands are not loaded in this time.
+So, please exit claude once, and restart claude again.

 It's Ready!